Where to Stay in San Diego, by a Local (Best Areas & Places)

+With a ton of variety, deciding where to stay in San Diego can be challenging.
 San Diego is a sprawling city consisting of a bustling downtown area and a collection of beach towns, each with its own unique personality and attractions.

 But, first, if you’re in a rush, let’s quickly summarize the overall best places to stay: